 To do: Remember to laugh at the small things.
 Let moments of joy seep in.

-Oh this one has caught me so many times.
+Oh, this one has caught me so many times.
 I find myself wanting the yuk to be over with NOW.
-What I have learned is things always get better and to be kind to myself.
+What I have learned is things always get better when I am kind to myself.
 Journaling, eating cake (not all of it) and walking with the dogs always lift my mood.

 Let go of what doesn’t serve you.
 What might seem important right now, often doesn’t the following day.

-To do: Write in your journal and then occasionally take time to reflect.
+To do: What might life be like if you were more patient with yourself?
 Remember to celebrate how much you have grown.
-Also give yourself permission to focus on what’s important.
+Also, give yourself permission to focus on what’s important.

 Start where you are.
 Utilise what you have.
 Express what you need.
 Take one tiny step.